Paperspace/paperspace-node/README.md

 ## Usage

-You can interact with Paperspace's API in two ways: programatically (from within JavaScript), or from the command line.
-Both tools are backed by the same underlying API client.
+You can interact with Paperspace's API in three ways: programatically (from within JavaScript), from the command line (using the Paperspace CLI), or using an HTTP client of your choice and the Paperspace API HTTP enpoints documented here.
+The JavaScript libabry and the CLI are backed by the same underlying API client.

 ### Programmatic